 I felt like I was in one of those high school movies.
 You sit in one spot in no one sits with you.
 You sit in another and the people at the table don’t talk to you.
 I was trying to get to know more people at a social gathering.
 It wasn’t working.
+I was sitting at an after church gathering.

 It wasn’t that the people didn’t like me or didn’t care; I think it was about common interests and habit.
 People sat with other people they enjoyed talking to each week.
 It was easy for them because you already knew what to talk about.

 Then I had a baby and suddenly people came to talk to me and see the little one.
 Now we had an important common interest: kids.
+I was now a part of the community and sharing an important part of my life with them and letting them be a part of it.

 - Find out something you have in common to talk about.
 This can be tough to learn right away but be patient.
 It’ll give you a lot to talk about if you both share a common interest.
 Maybe it’s photography or having kids.
 Maybe it’s that you both are looking for a career change.